hydrusnetwork/hydrus/docs/developer_api.md

 If you want to know the services in a client, hit up [/get\_services](#get_services), which simply gives the above.
 The same structure appears in a few other calls for convenience, like [/get\_files/file\_metadata](#get_files_file_metadata), since that refers to many different services when it is talking about file locations and ratings and so on.

-Note: If you need to do some quick testing, you should be able to copy the `service_key` of any service by hitting the 'copy service key' button in _review services_.
+Note: If you need to do some quick testing, you should be able to copy the `service_key` of any service by hitting the 'copy service key' button in _services->review_.

 ## Current Deleted Pending Petitioned { id="CDPP" }